plone/papyrus/README.rst

 Papyrus - the Plone user manual buildout
 ========================================

+.. class:: foobar

 	This repository is a work in progress to create up-to-date user manual for Plone with fully automated screenshots.

 You can view the result on http://docs.plone.org